Starchasers/OCGlasses/Widget_EntityTracker3D.md

 ## setTrackingEntity(uniqueid)
 * (String) uniqueid - entitys unique id

-sets the uuid for the unique filter
+sets the uuid for the unique filter, "none" or empty String disables the filter

 ### examples